Welcome to today's edition of the Rush 24-7 podcast.

 I mean, not in the sense of a presidential resume.

-This is another reason why I say his oratory is going to be a factor because that's why he's where he is.
+This is another reason why I say his oratory is going to be a factor, because that's why he's where he is.

-Plus his name isn't Clinton, but his oratory is why he's drawing these crowds.
+But his oratory is why he's drawing these crowds.

 Not his achievements.